SabineEmden/astro-website/src/content/notes/technical-milestones.md

 **Yes, I can.** Flexbox and grid are both CSS layout methods.
 Flexbox positions items in a two-dimensional way, either in rows or in columns, and is best used for content-first designs where the layout follows the flow of the content.
 Grid places items three-dimensionally in rows and columns.
 It is best for layout-first designs where content is placed into a structured layout and its position is precisely controlled.

+For a project where I used flexbox and grid, see my GitHub repository for [The Odin Project | Admin dashboard](https://github.com/SabineEmden/odin-admin-dashboard).

 ### Have you used a CSS framework (eg Tailwind, Bootstrap, Material UI, etc)?

 **No, not yet.** The lesson <cite>Frameworks and Preprocessors</cite> in the <cite>Intermediate HTML and CSS Course</cite> of The Odin Project advises not to use CSS frameworks at this point in my learning journey and to focus on building a strong foundation in plain CSS instead.
-Frontend Mentor covers CSS frameworks as part of the learning path <cite>Advanced CSS Techniques</cite>.
+Frontend Mentor covers CSS frameworks and preprocessors as part of the learning path <cite>Advanced CSS Techniques</cite>.
 I haven't reached that learning path yet.

 ### Can you send a GET request to an API and use the data it returns?